Vastlab/PEACH/README.md

 Python3, Pytorch, Scikit-learn, SciPy is required.

-Python Flann is required: pip install pyflann-py3
+Python Flann is required: "pip install pyflann-py3"

-How to use please see example.py
+How to use please see "python example.py"

 Set no_singleton == True will cluster all samples (and take longer).